 All Trustees undertake inductions and on-going training to ensure that they quickly become effective and are aware of developments in corporate and charity governance.
-Every new Trustee is issued with a copy of a comprehensive Trustees' Handbook together with certain key documents listed within the Handbook including the Charitable Company's Memorandum and Articles and the latest audited Financial Statements.
+Every new Trustee is issued with a copy of a comprehensive Trustees' Handbook together with key documents including the Charitable Company's Memorandum and Articles and the latest audited Financial Statements.
 They are also offered induction opportunities with staff and other Trustees and are briefed about the various services provided by YMCA East Surrey.

-Further, there is an annual Away Day where the Trustees, the Chief Executive and senior members of his management team meet to discuss the future direction of the Charitable Company and to deliver any necessary training and updates.
+There is also an annual Away Day where the Trustees and the Senior Management Team meet to discuss the future direction of the Charitable Company and to deliver any necessary training and updates.